 The JPB provided a copy of its updated Rail Activation Plan to the PMOC on October 19, 2023.
-This version is expected to include the organization's readiness to operate an electrified railroad.
+The PMOC's initial cursory review confirms that this version includes the organization's readiness to operate an electrified railroad.
 The JPB's EMU consultant reports that the Rail Storage Plan has been accepted by the JPB.
 The JPB has also accepted the Interim Operating Plan, which is focused on exercising the EMUs once they begin electrified running.
 The JPB has accepted a plan for the retirement of Caltrain's legacy fleet of diesel hauled equipment after regular EMU service is initiated.
 The EMU consultant is also updating the JPB's Rail Fleet Management Plan.
 The PMOC has received copies of these plans as requested.